kfitzgeraldHud/akka/akka-docs/rst/scala/persistence.rst

 and the actor will unconditionally be stopped.
 The reason that it cannot resume when persist fails is that it is unknown if the even was actually persisted or not, and therefore it is in an inconsistent state.
 Restarting on persistent failures will most likely fail anyway, since the journal is probably unavailable.
 It is better to stop the actor and after a back-off timeout start it again.
+The ``akka.persistence.BackoffSupervisor`` actor is provided to support such restarts.

+.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#backoff

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Scala <http://www.typesafe.com/activator/template/akka-sample-persistence-scala>`_.